insidemordecai/website/content/posts/202304-tracing-url-request/index.md

 draft: false
 ---

-{{< alert "circle-info" >}}
-WIP: This article is mostly complete but left with some final editing
-{{< /alert >}}

 Billions of people on earth open their browsers everyday and type their favourite website's URL - be it a social media site or some news outlet.
 Depending on your internet speed, this might be a matter of milliseconds but have you ever wondered what happens behind the scenes?
 I'll get into that, hint - it's a lot.

 ## DNS Request

-Your browser does not know what 'google.com' is so as soon a you hit enter, it tries to resolve this into an IP address - it does this using a DNS lookup.
+Your browser does not know what 'google.com' is so as soon a you hit enter, it tries to resolve this into an IP address - it does this using a DNS (Domain Name System) lookup.
 This is where your browser checks different locations for cached DNS data starting from its own cache, operating system, router and finally the DNS server at your Internet Service Provider (ISP).
 In the event the IP address of the website you want to visit can't be found, your browser does a recursive DNS lookup where it asks multiple DNS servers around the internet which in turn ask other DNS servers until it gets the DNS record.

 At this point the DNS record is cached so that future requests for the same domain can be resolved more quickly.